Ankit212585/Basic_to_advance_javaScript/Readme.md

 Q-11 what is the use of typeof operators ?

 Ans:- TypeOf operator is used to determine the type of each variable.
-Real applications use -> TypeOf operators can be used to validate the data received from external sources(api)
+Real applications use --> TypeOf operators can be used to validate the data received from external sources(api)

 <!-- ----------------------------------------------------- -->

 Q-12 What is type coercion in javaScript ?

-Ans:- Type coercion is the automatic conversionof values from one data type to another during certain opeations comparisons.
+Ans:- Type coercion is the automatic conversion of values from one data type to another during certain opeations comparisons.
 1.Type coercion can be used during string and number concatenation.
 2. Type coercion can be used while using comparison operators.

 <!-- Basic 2nd part is compelete -->